Shujaat Hussain: Personal life

 Chaudhry Shujaat Hussain is the eldest son of Chaudhry Zahoor Ilahi.
-His elder cousin, Chaudhry Pervaiz Elahi, current chief minister of Punjab and also held the post of Deputy Prime Minister in Pakistan Peoples Party's recent government.
-His younger brother, Chaudhry Wajahat Hussain, has also been elected to the Provincial Assembly of the Punjab for three times (1988–1990,1990–1993,1997–1999) and also won from the constituency NA-104 of National Assembly in 2002 and 2008 general elections.
+He has two brothers, Wajahat Hussain and Shafaat Hussain, and six sisters.
+One of his sisters, Qaisra Elahi, is married with his cousin, Chaudhry Pervaiz Elahi, former chief minister of Punjab.
+His sister Naaz Elahi is married with Tahir Sadiq Khan, former member National Assembly of Pakistan.
+His sister Sumaira Elahi is also active in politics.
+One of his sisters is married with Riaz Asghar Chaudhry, former mayor of district Mandi Bahauddin, and one of his sisters is married with Javaid Akhtar Chatha, paternal cousin of former speaker National Assembly of Pakistan Hamid Nasir Chattha.
+His younger brother, Chaudhry Wajahat Hussain, has also been elected to the Provincial Assembly of the Punjab for three times (1988–1990, 1990–1993, 1997–1999) and also won from the constituency NA-104 of National Assembly in 2002 and 2008 general elections.
 Wajahat Force of PML-Q, MNA; and Chaudhry Wajahat Husain, is linked to numerous scams of Hawala and Money laundering, and have wreaked havoc on the local populace.

-Honors
+Honors from South Korea

 Hussain had been a strong and vocal supporter of Pakistan's bilateral relations with South Korea.
 He helped in bringing South Korea investment in the country and supports South-Korean model of economy in the country.
 For his efforts, the South Korean government named him "Honorary Consul General" of Republic of Korea.
 Hussain is also a recipient of South Korea's highest diplomatic award Order of the Diplomatic Service Merit "Ueung-in-Metal" for distinguished services in promoting mutual relations between Pakistan and Republic of Korea.